LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 directory.
 This allows the registry to be added and deleted without consequences for the original registry source files.

+To check your registry specifications, use the `registries::lint/0-1` predicates after adding the registry.

 Pack specification
 ------------------